Dangerous plants and insects for dogs

 - Poisonous parts: All parts of the plant.

-- Symptoms: Vomiting, diarrhea, cardiac arrhythmias and in severe cases death.
+- Symptoms: Vomiting, diarrhea, heart rhythm disturbances and in severe cases death.

 4. Azalea: